MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/executive.md

 The Meeting habits section of the Executive dashboard highlights your habits or practices in meetings that you organized and accepted.
 This information is shown in either of two charts:

 * Select **Meeting Details** to see data about your meeting habits based on the meetings on your calendar over the past four weeks.
-It helps you understand the number of times each of these meeting types occur out of the total number of meetings you organized or accepted to attend.
+It helps you understand the number of times each of these meeting types occur out of the total number of meetings on your Outlook calendar.

   ![Meeting view](../../Images/mya/use/meeting-details-figma.png)